flicstar/flicstar.github.io/_posts/2021-07-05-newsletters-i-follow.md

 A list of newsletters that I subscribe to for work and play.

 I subscribe to a lot of newsletters.
 The ones I like best come weekly (or better yet, monthly!) and straight to my inbox.
-I tried Feedly but it didn't suit the way I like to consume information.
+I tried [Feedly](https://feedly.com/) but it didn't suit the way I like to consume information.

 I think the best newsletters contain practical and useful content.

 ## Currently reading

 ### Work
-These newsletters cover a range of things I'm interested for my professional work like writing, UX, DevRel and tech.
+These newsletters cover a range of things I'm interested in, like writing, UX, DevRel and tech.

 * [Write the docs](https://www.writethedocs.org/newsletter/)
 * [DevRelWeekly](https://devrelweekly.com/ )